Pelosi says agreement on revamped NAFTA ‘imminent’

 But the so-called U.S.-Mexico-Canada Agreement, or USMCA, needs congressional approval.
 Democratic lawmakers have demanded changes designed to do more to protect workers and the environment and to make sure the deal’s provisions can be enforced.

-Pelosi’s upbeat comments suggest progress in negotiations between congressional Democrats and Trump officials at the Office of the U.S. Trade Representative.
+Pelosi’s upbeat comments suggest progress in negotiations between congressional Democrats and Trump administration officials at the Office of the U.S. Trade Representative.

+Moving ahead on the trade deal could signal that Democrats and Republicans can work on substantive issues even as the House pursues a divisive impeachment case against Trump.

+Still, the administration has yet to release a text of the legislation Congress will vote on, so business and labor groups don’t have details on how Trump’s team and Democrats are attempting to bridge their differences.